tyh835/PyJam/README.md

 ## About

-`pyjam` is a CLI tool to deploy static sute by uploading to an S3 bucket, and configuring it to host a static website.
+`jam` is a CLI tool to deploy static sites to AWS.
+It can sync to an S3 bucket, and configuring it for static site hosting.
 It can also optionally configure Route53 and CloudFront.

 Serving static site with rich functionalities from a CDN is the basis of the JAM stack.
 Find out more about the JAM stack here: [https://jamstack.org/](https://jamstack.org/)